-Date of Procedure: Interpreter Services or Other Commun nication Aids: (che ck if applicable) ☐ If English is not my preferred language e, an interpreter was s provided to me.
-Interpreter # ■ I declined an interp reter and requested d a family member or friend to interpret.
-Name of family or f riend interpreter: ☐ I requested commu ınication aids and t hey were provided.
-Reason for Procedur re (medical condit ion): Hip pain/Arthritis Procedure : I approve assistants to perform • Dr. Jared Foran and Right / Left Total Hip A Arthroplasty leepy for this proce told me about the medicines that will be used told me about the risks, benefits, and compli or problem might arise e during the proced lure.
-If he/she feels new or different condition, or a new condition that other procedures are needed, I agree to pout the outcome of this procedure.
-How the procedure runderstand them. nay help me : My h ealthcare provider has explained the benefits of the procedure a and I How the procedure r nay harm me : I un derstand the risks of of this procedure or treatment include: Continued pain, leg le ngth discrepancy, o lislocation, fracture, need for further procedures, and nerve/blood vessel injury.

-Some common risks include: Pain, infection, bleeding (which may require a transfusion), nerve injury (I might have numbness or lose strength or function of a body part), blood clots, injury to nearby structures, including perforation (poking a hole in some part of my body that was not intended), and reaction to a medication.
-The risks of the procedure can be serious, and there is a possibility of death.
+Interpreter Services or Other Communication Aids: (chec If English is not my preferred language, an interpreter was I declined an interpreter and requested a family member o provided to me.
+Interpreter # 그들은 이 경우를 하는데 하는데 이렇게 하면 가장 하는데 74 TOP BURKER WITH THE TOP TO STATE OF THE TOP TO STATE I declined an interpreter and requested a family member o Name of family or friend interpreter: r friend to interpret. ☐ I requested communication aids and they were provided.
+Reason for Procedure (medical condition): Hip pain/Arthritis Procedure: I approve and direct my healthcare providerassistants to perform this treatment or procedure: Dr. Jared Foran and Right / Left Total Hip Arthroplasty Anesthesia and Pain Control: My healthcare provider has to my pain or make me sleepy for this procedure.
+He/ She has to anesthesia and pain control medicines.
+Additional Procedures: My healthcare provider may find a n or problem might arise during the procedure.
+If he/she feels to procedures.
+I understand that no guarantee can be made about the procedures. hat other procedures are needed, I ag How the procedure may help me: My healthcare provider h understand them. as explained the benefits of the proce edure and I How the procedure may harm me: I understand the risks of f this procedure or treatment include: Continued pain, leg length discrepancy, dislocation, fracture, r need for further procedures, and nerve e/blood vessel injury Some common risks include: Pain, infection, bleeding (which numbness or lose strength or function of a body part), blood (poking a hole in some part of my body that was not intended can be serious, and there is a possibility of death.

-Other choices if I don't have this procedure: I have been told of other reasonable treatment choices.
-I know the risks and possible benefits of these other choices.
+risks and possible benefits of these other choices.
 I have also been told of the risks and possible benefits of having no procedure or treatment for this condition.